reinbach/django-invoice/README.rst

-Export module
+Exports module
 -------------

-Provides base class `Export` for custom exporters.
-Also includes a `PDFExport` class which is the default export class in Invoice model.
-The exporter instance is stored as class attribute in `Invoice.export`.
-One can modify this attribute to substitue it's own exporter.
+Provides base class `Export` for overriding and `HtmlExport` class which is the default exporter.
+You can find class `PdfExport` in `exporters.pdf` which needs reportlab fot it's functionality.
+Unfortunately the reportlab is not python3 compatible.
+The exporter instance is stored as class attribute in `Invoice.exports`.
+One can modify this attribute to substitute it's own exporter.
 All Invoice's methods `export_*` will be functional the same.
 Here is a example ::

     from myproject import MyExporter